Kilowatt-hour: Unit representations

 The hour is a unit of time listed among the non-SI units accepted by the International Bureau of Weights and Measures for use with the SI.

-An electric heater consuming 1,000 watts (1 kilowatt) operating for one hour uses one kilowatt-hour of energy.
-A television consuming 100 watts operating continuously for 10 hours uses one kilowatt-hour.
-A 40-watt electric appliance operating continuously for 25 hours uses one kilowatt-hour.
+An electric heater consuming 1,000 watts (1 kilowatt) operating for one hour uses one kilowatt-hour of energy, as does a television consuming 100 watts operating continuously for 10 hours or a 40-watt electric appliance operating continuously for 25 hours.

 Electricity sales

 Electrical energy is typically sold to consumers in kilowatt-hours.
-The cost of running an electrical device with constant power consumption rate is calculated by multiplying the device's power consumption in kilowatts by the operating time in hours, and by the price per kilowatt-hour (numerical integration is needed when the power consumption is not constant over the time period).
+The cost of running an electrical device with a constant power consumption rate is calculated by multiplying the device's power consumption in kilowatts by the operating time in hours, and by the price per kilowatt-hour (numerical integration is needed when the power consumption is not constant over the time period).
 The unit price of electricity charged by utility companies may depend on the customer's consumption profile over time.
 Prices vary considerably by locality.
-In the United States prices in different states can vary by a factor of three.
+In the United States, prices in different states can vary by a factor of three.

 While smaller customer loads are usually billed only for energy, transmission services, and the rated capacity, larger consumers also pay for peak power consumption, the greatest power recorded in a fairly short time, such as 15 minutes.
 This compensates the power company for maintaining the infrastructure needed to provide peak power.
 These charges are billed as demand changes.
 Industrial users may also have extra charges according to the power factor of their load.

 Major energy production or consumption is often expressed as terawatt-hours (TWh) for a given period, often a calendar year or financial year.
 A 365-day year equals 8,760 hours, so one gigawatt sustained over a year corresponds to 8.76 terawatt-hours of energy.
 Conversely, one terawatt-hour is equal to the sustained power of about 114 megawatts for a period of one year.

 Examples

-In 2020, the average household in the United States consumed 893 kWh per month.
+In 2020, the average household in the United States consumed 893 kWh per month, corresponding to an ongoing average power consumption per household of 1.22 kW.

 Raising the temperature of 1 litre of water from room temperature to the boiling point with an electric kettle takes about 0.1 kWh.

 A 12-watt LED lamp lit constantly uses about 0.3 kWh per 24 hours and about 9 kWh per month.

 In terms of human power, a healthy adult male manual laborer performs work equal to about half a kilowatt-hour over an eight-hour day.